 Learning disability nurse: job description

 Learning disability nurses work to ensure that the needs of adults and children with learning difficulties are met.
+They seek to improve or maintain their physical and mental health and enable them to lead fulfilling lives.
+They may teach people with learning disabilities the skills required to find work.
 Typical responsibilities of the job include:

 - assessing and planning care requirements